-We are card-carrying members of the Snail Mail Fan Club and we suspect you are, too.
-For the small amount of effort a handwritten thank-you note takes, it’s amazing the extent to which you can brighten the recipient’s day by sending one — and if that recipient happens to be your customer, the indisputable return on investment you’ll see when you thank your customers.
+At Help Scout, we are card-carrying members of the snail mail fan club.
+For the small amount of effort a handwritten customer thank-you note takes, it’s amazing the extent to which you can brighten the recipient’s day — and generate an indisputable return on investment for your business — by sending one.

 Free PDF: 25 Ways to Thank Your Customers

 Ready to turn customers into advocates?
 Download this handy guide to building a loyal customer base.

 If it feels icky to acknowledge the ulterior motives behind showing gratitude, remember that you’re running a business, and without your customers, you wouldn’t have a business to run.

 You appreciate your customers and want them to return and recommend you, and handwritten thank-you letters are a proven (and relatively painless) way to go about earning their loyalty.